Nomenclature

 Figure 10.
 Hoary tansyaster harvested using a standard Flail-Vac and containing significant amounts of vegetative material.
 Photo: D. Tilley, USDA NRCS.

 Because hoary tansyaster flowers indeterminately, seed can be harvested multiple times using non-destructive hand or vacuum harvesting methods (Tilley et al. 2014).
 When growing on weed barrier fabric, the IPMC harvested hoary tansyaster using a “Jet Harvester” (see Tilley and Bair 2011) with a fan speed of 1,900 rpm.
 This harvest method allowed for multiple harvests of only ripe seed and provided seed lots with limited trash and other inert material.
 Harvesting seed from both sides of a 500-ft (150 m) row took about 90 minutes.
 Typically, three to five harvests were made over the season.
-Collected seed was air dried with the help of fans and manual turning the seed twice a day (Tilley 2015b).
+Collected seed was air dried with the help of fans and manual turning of the seed twice a day (Tilley 2015b).

 Researchers at the IPMC developed a unique non-destructive seed collection method for larger seed fields than those discussed above through modification of a flail-vacuum harvester (Simonson and Tilley 2016).
 The equipment modification added a system of loose chains to the flail-vacuum hood, which agitated plants and dislodged ripe seed from the flower heads.
 This produced limited plant damage, allowed for repeat harvests, and collected a minimal amount of vegetative material in the harvest.
 For a single harvest on September 14, this collection method yielded 149 lbs (68 kg) of bulk seed or 27 lbs (12 kg) of clean seed.
 Harvested material was primarily seed, pappus fluff, and bracts from the flower heads (Simonson and Tilley 2016).
 Seed cleaning of these harvests was much quicker and simpler than seed collected by destructive harvest methods (see Seed Cleaning section).
 This method could also be used for other species with indeterminate, lightweight seed produced throughout the plant rather than at the periphery of the canopy.